Learning Hyperparameters via a Data-Emphasized Variational Objective: Contributions

-\textbf{Contribution 2: Emphasizing the data likelihood of the ELBo by an upweighting factor of $\kappa = D/N$ yields far better fits and model selection when $D \gg N$ and $q$ is misspecified.} Concretely, to overcome the issues raised in Contribution 1, we suggest this \emph{data-emphasized} ELBo:
+\textbf{Contribution 2: Emphasizing the data likelihood in the ELBO with upweighting factor $\kappa = \frac{D}{N}$ yields $\psi,\eta$ values that fit data better when $D \gg N$ and $q$ is misspecified.} We propose the \emph{data-emphasized ELBO} objective, $J_{\text{DE-ELBO}}:=$

-where we have introduced a scaling factor $\kappa$ on the likelihood term, which we recommend setting to $\kappa = D/ N$.
-Setting $\kappa =1$ recovers the standard ELBo.
-This approach effectively acts as if we are modeling $\kappa N$ \emph{i.i.d.} data instances, and we just happen to observe $\kappa$ copies of the dataset $y_{1:N}$.
-The standard ELBo of such replicated data is exactly the DE ELBo of the original data.
+where we have introduced a scaling factor $\kappa$ on the likelihood term. $\kappa=1$ recovers the standard ELBO; instead we recommend larger $\kappa = \frac{D}{N}$ to address the issues raised in Contribution 1.
+The DE-ELBO is equivalent to a standard ELBO for $\kappa N$ \emph{i.i.d.} data instances, where we happen to observe $\kappa$ copies of dataset $y_{1:N}$.

+Gradient-based learning of both $\psi,\eta$ with this objective (see Alg.~\ref{alg:deelbo} with $\kappa=\frac{D}{N}$) fits data better than the standard ELBO or other Bayesian methods.
+Its prediction quality rivals more expensive search methods in far less time.

-Our evidence for Contribution 2 comes in both analytical and experimental forms.
-First, returning to Fig.~\ref{fig:elbo_comparison}, we see that the purple $q$, trained to optimize the DE-ELBO with $\kappa{=}\frac{D}{N}$, delivers a much better test set accuracy of 87.3\%.
-While our DE-ELBo prefers this purple solution, the standard ELBo clearly does not.
-Second, we prove for the RFF regression model in Case Study A that our DE-ELBO with $\kappa=\frac{D}{N}$ delivers posterior variance that does not just collapse to the prior, even for very large $D$.
-Finally, systematic experiments varying $\kappa$ across several datasets in Case Study B (see App.~\ref{sec:caseB_varying_kappa}) suggest that $\kappa=\frac{D}{N}$ consistently yields nearly-optimal accuracy, far better than the ELBo ($\kappa{=}1$).
+Our evidence for Contribution 2 comes in analytical and experimental forms.
+We prove in \hyperlink{lemma2}{Lemma 2} for the Case Study A regression model that DE-ELBO with $\kappa=\frac{D}{N}$ delivers posterior variance that does not collapse to the prior as $D \rightarrow \infty$.
+This means even when $D \gg N$, $\psi, \eta$ can be learned via DE-ELBO to deliver compelling data fit.
+In practice, returning to Fig.~\ref{fig:elbo_comparison}, the purple $q$ with $\psi,\eta$ that optimize DE-ELBO with $\kappa=\frac{D}{N}$, has far better test accuracy of 87.3\%.
+While DE-ELBO prefers this purple solution, standard ELBO clearly does not.
+Finally, Case Study B experiments varying $\kappa$ (see Fig.~\ref{fig:elbo_comparison}~(c), App.~\ref{sec:caseB_varying_kappa}) show that $\kappa=\frac{D}{N}$ has competitive accuracy across datasets, far better than ELBO ($\kappa=1$).

-\section{Related work}
+\section{Related Work}

+Here we survey other work on modifying ELBOs and learning hyperparameters.
+Although our objective is mathematically similar to previous work on modified ELBOs~\citep{zhang2018noisy,aitchison2021statistical,mclatchie2025predictive}, our setting of $\kappa = \frac{D}{N}$ and our purpose of enabling gradient-based learning of hyperparameters is distinct.